ahester57/evolution-program-binary-knapsack/README.md

 ### Majority Voting Crossover

-From multiple parents and for each locus, deterministicly choose
+From multiple parents and for each locus, deterministicly choose the most common allele for that locus.

 #### Additional Parameters for Majority Voting Crossover